Condemor-bit/autoac_pi/README.md

 >
 >nano Temperature_control.py

-and modfy the folloing lines for your proupose
+and modify the following lines for your purpose

 >sensor = Adafruit_DHT.DHT22
 >